camunda/camunda-docs-manual/content/reference/rest/group/get-query-count.md

 ---

-Query for groups using a list of parameters and retrieves the count.
+Queries for groups using a list of parameters and retrieves the count.

 # Method